Shirley Babashoff: Shirley's doping accusations confirmed

-Babashoff was occasionally referred to as "Surly Shirley" and described as a "sore loser" by the media because of her public accusations of drug cheating by the East German swimmers.
-To her credit, she was later proven correct-that most East German athletes were using performance-enhancing drugs, substantiated by investigators in the PBS documentary, "Secrets of the Dead: Doping for Gold."

-Shirley's accusations of drug use by East German swimmers was widely confirmed after the fall of Communism in East Germany.
-It is estimated that the Shirley was denied three gold medals as a result of cheating by East Germany.
+After the 1976 Olympics, Babashoff was occasionally referred to as "Surly Shirley" and described as a "sore loser" by the media because of her public accusations of drug cheating by the East German swimmers.
+She was later proven correct: most East German athletes were using performance-enhancing drugs, substantiated by investigators in the PBS documentary, "Secrets of the Dead: Doping for Gold."
+By 1991, after the fall of communism and German reunification, several media reports vindicated Shirley's accusations of doping, including the widely circulated New York Times, that featured the headlines, "Coaches Confirm That Steroids Fueled East Germany's Success in Swimming".
+Most of the East German women's team were listed in the article.
+It is estimated that Babashoff was denied three gold medals as a result of cheating by East Germany.